KnapsackPro/docs.knapsackpro.com/_posts/2021-03-16-auto-scaling-buildkite-ci-build-agents-for-rspec-run-parallel-jobs-in-minutes-instead-of-hours.md

 * A simple example of CI Buildkite parallelism config.
 * An advanced example of Buildkite config with Elastic CI Stack for AWS.
 * Why you might want to use AWS Spot Instances
-* How to automatically split large slow RSpec test files by test examples (test cases) between parallel Buildkite agents
+* How to automatically split slow RSpec test files by test examples (test cases) between parallel Buildkite agents

 ## A real RSpec test suite taking 13 hours and executed in only 5 minutes